Skip to content

 3. Merges context into prompt template

-4. Passes enriched prompt to Semantic Kernel planner or agent skill
+4. Passes enriched prompt to Agent Framework workflow or agent skill

 Some prompts refer to reusable skills or injected fragments that are: